The monodromy map from differential systems to character variety is generically immersive: Infinitesimal deformations of bundles and connections

 Let $X$ be a compact connected Riemann surface.
 The holomorphic cotangent bundle of $X$ will be denoted by $K_X$.
 Let $G$ be a connected reductive affine algebraic group defined over $\mathbb C$.
 The Lie algebra of $G$ will be denoted by $\mathfrak g$.

 Take a holomorphic principal $G$--bundle over $X$

-So $E_G$ is equipped with a holomorphic action of $G$ on the right which is both free and transitive, and furthermore, $E_G/G\,=\, X$.
+So $E_G$ is equipped with a holomorphic action of $G$ on the right which is both free and transitive on the fibers of $p$, and furthermore, $E_G/G\,=\, X$.
 Consider the holomorphic right action of $G$ on the holomorphic tangent bundle $TE_G$ given by the action of $G$ on $E_G$.
 The quotient

 is a holomorphic vector bundle over $E_G/G\,=\, X$; it is called the \textit{Atiyah bundle} for $E_G$.
 The differential of the projection $p$ in \eqref{e1} is $G$--equivariant for the trivial action of $G$ on the fibers of $p^*TX$.
 The action of $G$ on $E_G$ produces a holomorphic homomorphism from the trivial holomorphic bundle